You are currently viewing Obsessive-Compulsive Disorder (OCD): Symptoms & Treatment

-Obsessive-Compulsive Disorder (OCD) is a chronic mental health condition characterized by persistent, unwanted thoughts (obsessions) and repetitive behaviors or mental acts (compulsions) that individuals feel driven to perform.
-These behaviors are often carried out to alleviate the distress caused by the obsessions.
-While the exact cause of OCD is not fully understood, a combination of genetic, neurological, behavioral, cognitive, and environmental factors is believed to play a role.
+Obsessive-Compulsive Disorder (OCD) is a chronic mental health condition that affects millions of people worldwide.
+It is characterized by persistent, unwanted thoughts, known as obsessions, and repetitive behaviors or mental acts, called compulsions, that individuals feel compelled to perform.
+These compulsive behaviors are often carried out in an effort to reduce the anxiety or distress caused by the obsessions, though relief is usually temporary.

 Before reading this blog, check out our previous post on Understanding the Symptoms of Severe Anxiety Disorder.